sdasrc/radioastronomylive/README.md

 |  radio sun  | radioastro, telescope, observation, research, arxiv, paper |
 |  radio NGC  | radioastro, telescope, observation, research, arxiv, paper |

+* Suggest new keywords by [opening a new issue](https://github.com/dassoumyadeep/radio-astronomy-retweeter/issues/new).

 ## How to run this bot locally?